siinlab/darija-chatbot/README.md

 ## Environment

-This repository has a rebuilt Docker image that contains all the necessary dependencies to run the TTS system.
+This repository has a pre-built Docker image that contains all the necessary dependencies to run the TTS system.
 To pull the Docker image, use the following command:

 ```bash
 docker pull ghcr.io/siinlab/darija-tts:main